wsierakowski/site-snacker/README.md

 - **Smart Content Extraction**: Uses reader mode to focus on what matters - main content, headings, and relevant sections while excluding navigation menus, sidebars, ads, and other distractions
 - **AI-Powered Enhancements** (using OpenAI):
-  - Automatically describes images, screenshots, and diagrams using GPT-4 Vision
+  - Automatically describes images, screenshots, and diagrams using multimodal AI
   - Transcribes audio content using Whisper API when present in the page
 - **Flexible Processing**:
   - Process a single webpage for quick documentation